jackpine/collision/_posts/2015-09-01-dangerous-intersections-of-usc.md

 cycling infrastructure in these neighborhoods.

 In particular USC and the Vermont corridor are ripe for safer mobility infrastructure like bike lanes and traffic calming.
 But beyond these clusters, most of the dangerous intersections in Los Angeles are scattered.
 From Santa Monica to Boyle Heights, from Canoga Park to the Port, it's clear that better comprehensive planning and engineering is required across the city.

 <div>
   <img alt='Heatmap of collisions from Santa Monica to Downtown LA'
        src='/media/LA Collision Heatmap.jpg' />
   <div class='article-caption'>
-      Read more about our collisions density across the state in our interactive
+      Read more about collision density across the state in our interactive
       <a href="/blog/2015/07/14/collision-heatmap/">Collision Heatmap Article</a>.
   </div>
 </div>